seek-oss/braid-design-system/.changeset/purple-clocks-impress.md

 **Toggle:** Add `bleedY` prop

-Introduces the `bleedY` prop, allowing you to remove excess vertical space created by the toggle handle.
+Introduces the `bleedY` prop, allowing you to remove excess vertical space created by the toggle input.

 **EXAMPLE USAGE:**
 ```jsx